liyaguang/DCRNN/README.md

 This is a TensorFlow implementation of Diffusion Convolutional Recurrent Neural Network in the following paper: \
 Yaguang Li, Rose Yu, Cyrus Shahabi, Yan Liu, [Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting](https://arxiv.org/abs/1707.01926), ICLR 2018.

+The Pytorch implementaion of the model is available at [DCRNN-Pytorch](https://github.com/chnsh/DCRNN_PyTorch).

 ## Requirements
 - scipy>=0.19.0